TatesTests/hugeo/README.md

 # Justiceaasdadasd
 mhjgjhgjhgasdasdasdasdasdasdasd
 Law firm themed business template for Hugo.
 Browse through a [live demo](https://loved-wood.cloudvent.net/).
-Increase the web presence of a law firm or business with this configurable theme.
+Increase the web presence of a laasdasdasdasdw firm or business with this configurable theme.

 ![Justice template screenshot](images/_screenshot.png)